Uses & Benefits

 Building and Construction

-Plastic foam insulation, manufactured using chlorine chemistry, increases the energy efficiency of home heating and air-conditioning systems, reducing energy bills and conserving natural resources.
-Energy-efficient vinyl windows reduce heating and cooling costs and GHG emissions.
-Research indicates manufacturing vinyl windows requires one-third of the energy needed to manufacture aluminum windows.
-And chlorine chemistry even contributes to the beauty of every room in your home by helping to manufacture durable paints.
+Plastic foam insulation, manufactured using chlorine chemistry, can increase the energy efficiency of home heating and air-conditioning systems, reduce energy bills and help conserve natural resources.
+Energy-efficient vinyl windows can reduce heating and cooling costs and GHG emissions.
+Research indicates manufacturing vinyl windows requires approximately one-third of the energy needed to manufacture aluminum windows.
+And chlorine chemistry can even contribute to the beauty of every room in your home, as it is used to help manufacture durable paints.